wmorgan/dcos-docs/1.7/administration/installing/cloud/azure.md

 ![Creating deployment using DC/OS template](../img/dcos-azure-marketplace-step1c.png)

 Complete the installation wizard steps.
-Note: you only need to fill in the `Basic` section, rest is optional, however you SHOULD create a new resource group:
+Note: you only need to fill in the `Basic` section, rest is optional, however you it is strongly recommended to create a new resource group (simplifies also cluster teardown):

 ![Filling in DC/OS template](../img/dcos-azure-marketplace-step1d.png)

-After you've clicked on the final `Create` button you should see something like the following (note that depending on the number of nodes you selected it may take several minutes until the cluster has been deployed, for example, for the default configuration of 5 nodes it takes usually some 15min):
+After you've clicked on the final `Create` button you should see something like the below.
+The default 5 node configuration takes about 15 minutes to deploy.

 ![Deploying DC/OS template](../img/dcos-azure-marketplace-step1e.png)

-Once the deployment succeeded, you should see the following (if not, delete the deployment and the resource group and start again):
+Once the deployment succeeded, click on the resource group (`mydcoscluster` here) and you should get to the resource group.
+If you don't see it, try searching for your research group and if the deployment failed, delete the deployment as well as the resource group and start again:

 ![DC/OS template successfully deployed](../img/dcos-azure-marketplace-step1f.png)